Vocational training content

 - Electrical installations

-Your perspectives after completion
+Your prospects after completion

 - Employment at companies fitting sanitary, heating and air-conditioning systems